-Industrial-organizational (I/O) psychology focuses on individual behaviors and needs in the workplace, and offers solutions to most employee concerns.
-While the two sides of this field study similar topics, they offer different perspectives and specialized insight to help employers get the best out of their team.
+Industrial-organizational (I/O) psychology focuses on individual behaviors and needs in the workplace and offers solutions to many employee concerns.
+While the two sides of this field study similar topics, they offer different perspectives and specialized insight to help employers get the most out of their team.

 The industrial side of I/O psychology "examines specific problems and issues that companies have to deal with," said J. Michael Crant, professor of management and organization in the Mendoza College of Business at the University of Notre Dame.

-After studying a company's culture and work processes, industrial psychologists have a well-educated idea of what type of employee will work best with the way the business already works.
-Industrial psychologists can help with many parts of the hiring process, including creating interview questions that can help hiring managers identify the best candidates for certain positions.
+Industrial psychologists study a company's culture and work processes, and have a well-educated idea of the type of employee that can work best with the way the business already functions.
+Industrial psychologists help with many aspects of the hiring process, including creating interview questions that help hiring managers identify the best candidates for certain positions.
 When using industrial psychology for hiring, Amy Cooper Hakim, founder of the Cooper Strategic Group, suggested considering the values, personality and motivation of the applicant.

 To keep things running smoothly, businesses need to make sure their employees have the skills and knowledge they need to do their jobs.
 Industrial psychologists can identify missing skills among employees and create effective training to help fill these gaps.

-By studying human behavior from the top of the business down, industrial psychologists can identify ways to make jobs more efficient and employees more productive for the overall good of the company.
+By studying human behavior at all levels of the company, industrial psychologists can identify ways to make jobs more efficient and employees more productive for the overall good of the company.
 This is a major component of many popular management theories from the early 1900s, some of which continue to influence modern management practices.

 According to Crant, organizational psychology generally addresses bigger-picture issues.
-Psychologists in this field want to motivate the workforce and create stronger teamwork, he said.
+Psychologists in this field aim to motivate the workforce and create stronger teamwork, he said.

 Decreased job stress